linode/docs/docs/guides/tools-reference/tools/installing-and-using-the-broot-command/index.md

 published: 2021-09-24
 modified_by:
   name: Nathaniel Stickman
-title: "How to Install and Use the broot Command"
+title: "Install and Use the broot Command"
-title_meta: "Installing and Using the broot Command"
+title_meta: "How to Install and Use the broot Command"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos